Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 The average timescale for a specific target object to interact with a test particle with a maximum pericenter distance of interaction $r_p$ can be determined as the inverse of the collision rate: see Eqs.~(2.2)--(2.5) in Ref.~\cite{1993ApJ...415..631S}.
 In the gravitational focusing regime, which is applicable as long as we are dealing with hard binaries, this timescale becomes

-where $\sigma_\infty\equiv\sqrt{\langle\boldsymbol{v}_\infty^2\rangle}$ is the relative root mean square velocity between the two bodies at infinity (not be confused with the one-dimensional velocity dispersion, which is a factor of $\sqrt{3}$ smaller); $m_{\rm tot}$ is the total mass of the two-body system; and $n$ is the number density of test particles.
-Note that by ``target object'' or ``test particle'' we mean any type of multiplicity in the system, i.e. a single BH, single star, binary star, BH--star, BBH, or a BH triple.
+where $\sqrt{\langle{v}_\infty^2\rangle}$ is the relative root mean square velocity between the two bodies at infinity (not be confused with the one-dimensional velocity dispersion, which is a factor of $\sqrt{3}$ smaller); $m_{\rm tot}$ is the total mass of the two-body system; and $n$ is the number density of test particles.
+Note that by ``target object'' or ``test particle'' we mean any type of multiplicity in the system, i.e., a single BH, single star, binary star, BH--star, BBH, or a BH triple.
 For example, to calculate the average timescale it takes for a BBH to interact with another single BH we use the above formula, replacing $n$ by the number density of single BHs in their segregation volume.
-When calculating the timescale of a binary--single interaction, the semimajor axis $a$ of the binary also sets the scale for the pericenter distance, in which case we set $r_p=7a$ to account for the loss cone~\cite{2006tbp..book.....V}.
+When calculating the timescale of a binary--single interaction, the semimajor axis $a$ of the binary also sets the scale for the pericenter distance, in which case we set $r_p=2a$.
 If we want to estimate the average timescale for an encounter to occur anywhere in the cluster between any two objects, we use Eq.~\eqref{Eq:CollTime} divided by the total number of target objects.
+Most binary--single interactions among BHs occur in the core of the BH subsystem where the density is the highest, thus when applying Eq.~\eqref{Eq:CollTime} we replace $n$ by the core number density of BHs, $n_{\rm c,BH}\approx3N_{\rm BH}/(8\pi r_{\rm h,BH}r_{\rm c,BH}^2)$ under the assumption of an isothermal profile.